Jesus warns against false teachers. 23:1-12

 v2.
 This verse is best understood as "the teachers of the law, most of whom are Pharisees", ie., they belong to the Pharisee party.
 These teachers of the law possess the authority of Moses to teach the people.
 "Moses' seat" is a stone block in the synagogue from which the authorized teacher instructs the congregation.

 v3.
 Jesus confirms that the teaching of the law by the Scribes is right and proper (although it can be argued that this is an ironic statement, "do what they say, ho-hum").
 They do indeed proclaim a righteousness of the law which all should submit to.
 The problem is that they themselves don't keep the law they proclaim.
 What they do is rework the law to make it keepable.
-The members of the Qumran community called the Pharisees "the expounders of smooth things."
+The members of the Qumran community called the Pharisees "the expounders of smooth things"

 v4.
 Their greatest failure is that they see the law as an end in itself.
 They load people up with the law and then allow them to be crushed by it.
 Even worse, they fail to teach that the primary function of the law is to expose sin and thus drive the sinner to seek mercy from God.
 The law serves to prompt the search for forgiveness, a forgiveness now realized in Christ.
 The Scribes had failed to understand this function of the law and so inevitably rested on their own self-righteous legalism.

 v5-7.
-Jesus goes on to describe these teachers of the law as applause-seekers.
-They liked to see their piety recognized by others.
+Jesus goes on to describe these teachers of the law as applause-seekers; they liked to see their piety recognized by others.
 For this reason they wore large phylacteries (a box worn on the arm or forehead with four texts inside, Ex.13:9.) and they wore long tassels hanging from the corners of their outer garment, Num.15:37-41.

 v8-10.
 Speaking directly to his disciples, Jesus denounces any applause-seeking gained through a position of authority or power.
 The self-exaltation and power of the "rabbi" (teacher) is denounced.
 Disciples must relate in brotherly love and rely on the one Teacher (better than "Master"), namely Jesus.
-As for the honouring of dead teachers with the title "father", giving them the same title as the "Father" in heaven, it is quite inappropriate.
+As for the honoring of dead teachers with the title "father", giving them the same title as the "Father" in heaven, it is quite inappropriate.
 In v10 Jesus repeats the point made in v8, but this time he identifies the "Teacher" with himself.

 v11.
 Leadership in Christ's new community is exercised by serving others in love rather than by ruling.